summa-dev/halo2-experiments/README.md

 The 3 advice columns and the instance column are instantiated inside the `configure` function of the circuit and passed to the `configure` function of the MerkleTreeV3Chip.
 That's because in this way these columns can be shared across different chips inside the same circuit (although this is not the case).
 The bool_selector and swap_seletor are instantiated inside the `configure` function of the MerkleTreeV3Chip.
 That's because these selectors are specific for the MerkleTreeV3Chip and don't need to be shared across other chips.

 The child chip PoseidonChip is instantiated inside the `configure` function of the MerkleTreeV2Chip.
 In this way we can leverage `PoseidonChip` with its gates and its assignment function inside our MerkleTreeV2Chip.

+## Functioning Logic

+At proving time:

+- We instatiate the MerkleTreeV3 Circuit with the leaf, the path_elements and the path_indices

+- The 3 advice columns and the instance column are created in the `configure` function of the MerkleTreeV3 Circuit.
+All the other columns (`hash_inputs`, namely the columns to be passed to the `poseidon config`) are created in the `configure` function of the MerkleTreeV3 Chip.
+This function returns a MerkleTreeV3Config instance.

+- The instantiation of the PoseidonConfig is passed to the `syntesize` function of the PoseidonCircuit.
+This function will pass the input values for the witness generation to the chip that will take care of assigning the values to the columns and verifying the constraints.
+In particular, it will:

+    - call `assign leaf` on the merkle tree chip to leaf value inside a cell in the advice column `a`.
+This function will return the assigned cells.
+    - call the `expose_public` function on the merkle tree chip by passing in the assigned cell output of the `assign leaf` function.
+This function will constrain it to be equal to the expected leaf hash passed into the public instance column.
+    - call the `merkle_prover_layer` function on the chip for each level of the merkle tree.
+    - call the `expose_public` function by passing in the last output of the `merkle_prove_layer` function.
+This function will constrain it to be equal to the expected root passed into the public instance column.

 `cargo test -- --nocapture test_merkle_tree_3`
 `cargo test --all-features -- --nocapture print_merkle_tree_3`